Home

 My top table tennis techniques:

-This shot would normally be used when your opponent plays his shot very deep and fast or short over the net.
+This stroke would normally be used when your opponent plays their return very deep and fast, or short over the net.

 The purpose of this stroke is to reduce the control level of your opponent, so try to ensure that your shot lands close to your opponent's baseline or sideline, or very short over the net.